Matrix balancing based interior point methods for point set matching problems: Optimal transport

-The introduction of Alg.~\ref{IPMBalg1} is only for the purpose of illustrating the overall algorithmic framework, and motivating the negative-entropy based interior point methods in section~\ref{SNNE_sec}.
-Due to additional computational load of matrix balancing, its overall empirical performance could be not very efficient.
+The aforementioned log-barrier interior point method only serves for the purpose of illustrating the overall algorithmic framework, and motivating the negative-entropy based interior point methods.
 Computational experiments show that primal-dual methods can perform much better than this pure primal barrier methods on practical problems.
-For instance, Mehrotra predictor-corrector method\cite{doi:10.1137/0802028} is one popular primal-dual method, whose iterates follow a path with duality measure tending to $0$ to reach one point fulfilling the KKT condition in the space of $x$, $\nu$ and $s$.\cite{Wright1997} In numerical studies, we will provide some comparison experiments between negative-entropy based interior point methods and primal-dual methods.
+For instance, Mehrotra predictor-corrector method\cite{doi:10.1137/0802028} is one popular primal-dual method, whose iterates follow a path with duality measure tending to $0$ to reach one point fulfilling the KKT condition in the space of $x$, $\nu$ and $s$\cite{Wright1997}.